|

 Television International is owned by Universal

-City-based Television International Publications,
+City-based Television International

-whose properties include Your Easy Search Internet
+Your Easy Search Internet companies:

-companies: tvimagazine.com; tvinews.net; yes90.com;
+tvimagazine.com; tvinews.net; yes90.com;

 smart90.com; lookradio.com; vralogo.com; vratv.com;